jwoehr/ublu/README.md

 Here's an [example of Ublu code] (http://www.softwoehr.com/softwoehr/oss/ubludoc/jobstuff-example.html)

+The example is syntax-colored using a [jEdit] (http://jedit.org) edit mode provided with Ublu.

 The current version of Ublu is 1.1.0

 Ublu is distributed with the open source libraries it needs and their license